Lesson 8: Software Development & Programming Basics

 Loops (FOR / WHILE)

-A loop repeats actions—either a set number of times (FOR) or until a condition changes (WHILE).
+A loop repeats actions—either a set number of times with a FOR loop, or until a condition changes with a WHILE loop.

 for i in range(5):